 It’s the same copy and paste claims of section 6409 applicability we saw over in PVE.
 Check out the big bold “may not deny, and shall approve“.
 Since section 6409 doesn’t apply this is completely irrelevant.
 Note in the red box that here they omitted the ridiculous “an argument can be made…” stuff probably realizing they wouldn’t be able to get away with that wording again.

 We obtained RPV’s notice of incomplete application (it’s a public record along with the other documents shown here) as we wanted to ensure the City called them out on this garbage.
 We were gratified to see that not only did RPV’s legal team conclusively state Section 6409 did not apply, but they had this to say regarding Crown Castle’s copy and paste claims of entitlement:

 Applicant should appropriately limit the scope of its responses to the questions presented.

 That looks like lawyer talk for calling BS to us.

 What this says about Crown Castle

 It seems to us that Crown Castle thinks this is some sort of game.
-They act as if it’s just fine to allege claims of legal entitlement that aren’t true in the hopes that the city will accept them without question.
 To date it’s probably worked far more often than not, as we doubt most cities have the legal expertise to challenge this stuff.
 There seems to be no downside for them as the only thing that happens if they are caught is that they are told to go back and fix it.

 We’ve meticulously documented this to inform Palos Verdes residents, as a resource for those in other communities, and also to ensure it’s not forgotten in the event this whole mess turns ugly.
 Palos Verdes residents can be assured we will double-check every single claim of legal entitlement, site intrusiveness, or technical feasibility.
-Crown Castle has shown over and over that their statements can’t be taken at face value.
+Crown Castle has shown over and over that their statements need to be verified.